michaellaurac/mixed-messages/README.md

 ## Instructions :mega::mega::mega:

-When landing on the page the user is immediately invited to click the unique button allowing the message for the next appointment to be generated and displayed.
+When landing on the page the user can immediately read every appointment detail:

-Two other buttons will then appear below the message.
+1. Time and location

+   1. Date and time
+   2. Location within the building
+   3. Address of the building

+2. Type of medical act

+3. Medical professional
+   1. Full name of the medical professional
+   2. Medical department employing the medical professional

+A text reminds the patient to bring the full relevant medical record to the appointment.

+The patient is then invited to make a choice:

-+ With the first button the the patient can confirm the appointment
++ With the first checkbox the patient can confirm the appointment which is the default option
-+ With the second button the patient can request the appointment to be rescheduled
++ With the second checkbox the patient can request the appointment to be rescheduled

+The choice can be submitted with the SEND button.

 A confirmation is then displayed after either action.